Eddyjt95/IST-Week-8-IP-Assignment/README.md

 # IST-Week-8-IP-Assignment

-Time spent: [UPDATE WHEN DONE] hours spent in total
+Time spent: Approximately 12 hours spent in total

 > Objective: Identify vulnerabilities in three different versions of the Globitek website: blue, green, and red.